Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 # Common Application Controls
-## Dependencies
-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.2 and Higher for Wearable

 An application control provides functions for launching other applications with a specific operation, URI, MIME type, and extra data.
 The requesting application can get a result back from the launched application.
 This topic introduces the common application controls that you can use.